dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 </script>
 ```

-Let’s update layout.hbs to toggle the login/logout based on user’s logged in state.
+Let’s update _layout.hbs_ to toggle the login/logout based on the user’s logged in state.

 _layout.hbs_